kredar/kredar.github.io/_posts/2023-09-02-How-To-Build-Resume-Bot-powered-by-llm.md

 ## The Motivation Behind the Chatbot

 I wanted a chatbot that could serve as a personal assistant—one designed to answer questions about my professional experience, educational background, and career aspirations, essentially a resume bot.
 Last year, I began this project using Google Dialogflow CX.
 Anyone in the Conversational AI space will concur that crafting an excellent chatbot experience on such platforms can be challenging and time-consuming.
 Although I had a working prototype, it still required extensive testing and tweaks in both conversational design and intent training.
 However, the game changed with the release of OpenAI's GPT-3.5 Turbo model.
-I pivoted to using large language models (LLMs), resulting in a resume chatbot built with Langchain, and FAISS for vector database management, all showcased through a Streamlit frontend.
+I pivoted to using large language models (LLMs), resulting in a resume chatbot built with Langchain, and FAISS as a vector store, all showcased through a Streamlit frontend.

 ## Overview of the Logic Architecture